dhivyapadmanaban/stock-analysis/README.md

 <img width="677" alt="2017_2018_results" src="https://user-images.githubusercontent.com/83181834/117188746-40449900-ad92-11eb-8df6-c02027002916.png">

 There are many green energy stock which fared well in 2017 dropped their return in 2018.
 Based on this analysis ENPH and RUN are the two stocks which consistently performed well in 2017 and 2018 by increasing its trading volume and the return.
-ENPH and RUN are good stocks to investment for better return.
+ENPH and RUN are good stocks to invest for better return.

 ### VBA Script Analysis Results

 #### Code Comparison
-Analysis results are achieved by two methods - Original script and refracted script.
+Analysis results are achieved using two methods - Original script and refracted script.
 * Original script uses variable to store the data while looping through all records checking various conditions and printing the results for the whole dataset.
-	* Refracted script follows similar approach but stores the data in arrays which loop through all the data one time to collect the same information but more efficiently.
+* Refracted script follows similar approach but stores the data in arrays which loop through all the data one time to collect the same information and storing inside array.

-#### Example
+##### Example

 	**Original Script snapshot**
 In the below snapshot, calculation of volume, starting price , ending price by validating data for conditions and printing the data in excel all happening inside nested for loop.
 Since the same variables are used for each ticker we are processing in this approach but this will result in more processing time if we have million records in dataset.

   <img width="677" alt="Original_Script" src="https://user-images.githubusercontent.com/83181834/117189182-be08a480-ad92-11eb-80c0-c25f3f192dba.png">

 	**Refracted script snapshot**
 In the below snapshot,  calculation of volume, starting price , ending price by validating data for conditions happening inside nested for loop and storing the data in respectable arrays.
-While printing, we need to access the arrays which has fewers rows than whole dataset.
+While printing, we need to access the arrays which has fewer rows than whole dataset.

   <img width="709" alt="Refracted_code" src="https://user-images.githubusercontent.com/83181834/117189200-c2cd5880-ad92-11eb-8192-ccbefaa03cfc.png">